Customizing functions

 can_register

-This function checks if a wallet address meets the required staked CHR or locked CHR balance across multiple blockchains (ETH/BSC).
-Developers should override this function to customize the entry criteria for governance participation.
+This extended version of the function, available in the eif extension, checks whether a wallet address meets the required staked CHR or locked CHR balance across multiple blockchains (ETH/BSC).
+Developers can extend this function to customize the entry criteria for governance participation.

 Proposal management